hydrobeam/website/content/tech/emacs_setup.md

 ### Magit - a sane Git interface

 Despite the ubiquity of `Git`, it still carries a reputation for being difficult to use and understand.
-So much so that it's quite compelling to just give up, blow up your repo and start from scratch.
+So much so that if something ever goes wrong, it's quite compelling to just give up, blow up your repo and start from scratch.

 [Magit](https://magit.vc/ "Magit website") changes that.

 After getting comfortable with Magit, I've noticed a huge difference in the way I think about organizing commits and my repos.
 Magit taught me how to make the most of `Git`, not just as a means to an end.

-Monologue aside...
+Flanerie aside...
 Magit is great!
 There's a reason it's known as one of "Emacs Killer Apps".
 The hype is real.

 As expected, just enable the `magit` module in your `init.el` to install the package.
 Unfortunately, it's a little difficult to understand how to use Magit from a table of keybindings, so I'll be deferring to SystemCrafers' excellent Magit introduction video here.
 It goes through all you need to know to get started with Magit!